gwu-libraries/package_and_ship/README.md

 # Package and Ship
-Preparing and packaging digitized material for ingest into dig-col storage.
+Packages and ingests digitized material into dig-col storage.

 * Bags content with relevant descrptive metadata retrieved from ArchivesSpace via the ArchivesSpace API
 * Places the content in the relevant "collection" level directory in dig-col storage